kinraidee5/optimism/proxyd/README.md

 ## Usage

-Run `make proxyd` to build the binary.
+Run `make proxyd` to build the binary executable.
 No additional dependencies are necessary.

 To configure `proxyd` for use, you'll need to create a configuration file to define your proxy backends and routing rules.
 Check out [example.config.toml](./example.config.toml) for how to do this alongside a full list of all options with commentary.